 controller.yaml with following content:

-apiVersion: apps/v1 kind: Deployment metadata: name: octolamp-agent-controller namespace: octolamp-system spec: replicas: 1 selector: matchLabels: run: octolamp-agent-controller template: metadata: labels: run: octolamp-agent-controller spec: serviceAccountName: octolamp-service-account containers: - env: - name: AZDO_ORG_URI value: https://dev.azure.com/<YOUR ORG NAME> - name: AZDO_TOKEN value: "YOUR PAT TOKEN" - name: AZDO_POOLNAME value: "<pool to run container agents>" - name: TARGET_NAMESPACE value: "azdo-agents" - name: STANDBY_AGENT_COUNT value: "2" - name: MAX_AGENT_COUNT value: "25" image: moimhossain/octolamp-agent-controller:v1.0.0-beta imagePullPolicy: Always name: octolamp-agent-controller resources: limits: cpu: 100m memory: 100Mi
+apiVersion: apps/v1 kind: Deployment metadata: name: octolamp-agent-controller namespace: octolamp-system spec: replicas: 1 selector: matchLabels: run: octolamp-agent-controller template: metadata: labels: run: octolamp-agent-controller spec: serviceAccountName: octolamp-service-account containers: - env: - name: AZDO_ORG_URI value: https://dev.azure.com/<Organization Name> - name: AZDO_TOKEN value: <A PAT token that can manage agent pool> - name: AZDO_POOLNAME value: "k8s-pool" - name: TARGET_NAMESPACE value: "azdo-agents" - name: STANDBY_AGENT_COUNT value: "2" - name: MAX_AGENT_COUNT value: "25" - name: APPINSIGHT_CONN_STR value: < Application Insight connection string (not instrumentation key!!)> image: moimhossain/octolamp-agent-controller:net6-v1.0.0 imagePullPolicy: Always name: octolamp-agent-controller resources: limits: cpu: 100m memory: 100Mi

 This file needs to be updated according to your Azure DevOps organization URL, a personal access token, a pool that is exist in your Azure DevOps organization (create one from Organization Settings > pipeline settings > agent pools > Add pool).

 Other properties taht you can configure, is to define a number for Standby agent count and maximum agents that it should create (limiting to a threshold).

 That’s it.
 At this point, you should see that container agents are spinning up and they will show up on Azure DevOps agent pool UI.